Salmon candy has become my new favorite road food. And while it looks like regular smoked salmon, it’s not.

 - Remove the salmon from the cure, which will get wet, and briefly rinse the fish under cold water.
 Pat dry with a paper towel and set the salmon on a drying rack skin side down.
 Let this dry in a breezy place for 2 hours, or in the fridge, uncovered, overnight.
 I put the racks under a ceiling fan near an open window with another fan blowing at the fish from the side.
 You are doing this to form a pellicle on the salmon, which helps it smoke properly.
 Don't skip this step!

-- Traditionally salmon candy is cold smoked for several days.
+Traditionally salmon candy is cold smoked for several days.
 If you can do this, go for it.
 I use a Bradley digital 4-rack smoker, which takes a while to get hot.
-A Camp Chef Smoke Vault is another way to go, and it gets hotter much more quickly.
-Either way, you want to bring the temperature up gradually over the course of an hour or so and let it sit at around 180°F to 225°F for at least 3 hours, and up to 8 hours if you like your salmon candy harder and smokier.
+Regardless, you want to bring the temperature up gradually over the course of an hour or so and let it sit at around 180°F to 225°F for at least 3 hours, and up to 8 hours if you like your salmon candy harder and smokier.

 - When the salmon looks good and lacquered, typically about 4 hours, remove it to the drying racks again and paint it one last time with the maple syrup.
 Allow to cool to room temperature before storing.
 Salmon candy will last a week in the fridge, longer if vacuum sealed.
 It freezes well, too.

 Smoke likes Fat.
 If you did not know, adheres better to fat than lean meat, so bellies and collars are better for this.